 Sam: Is this the end for SoundCloud?

 Russell: We’ve been kind of looking at the end of SoundCloud for a few years now and it manages to limp on.
 I think SoundCloud’s problem is that in the last three years it’s had to put all its energy into satisfying the major music owners.
 So getting deals with Universal and the others and trying to show that it’s doing something about copyright infringement.
-And it’s had to do that rather than than improve its service.
+And it’s had to do that rather than improve its service.
 However, the funny thing about SoundCloud is it’s huge, it’s nearly four times the size of Spotify in terms of actual users.
 One hundred and seventy-five million people a month use SoundCloud and yet it can’t make any money.

 Sam: And I guess putting this situation into the wider context within digital music distribution we just haven’t really got to the point where the financial model is quite right yet in terms of revenue and also paying artists fairly.